survivorsunited/survivorsunited.org/docs/tools/mod-manager.md

 - **Consistent releases**: Every release bundles the exact set of mods validated for the Survivors United server.
 - **Integrity checked**: Each asset ships with MD5, SHA1, SHA256, and SHA512 hashes so players can verify downloads.
 - **Documentation ready**: Release assets include installation notes and configuration presets used throughout this site.
-- **Automated updates**: A scheduled workflow (see the [Modpack Release Automation Plan](../modpack-release-automation-plan.md)) checks for new releases daily and refreshes documentation automatically.
+- **Automated updates**: A scheduled workflow (see the [Modpack Release Sync Workflow](./modpack-release-sync.md)) checks for new releases daily and refreshes documentation automatically.

 ## Latest Release Snapshot